hallowslab/pymap/README.md

 - Celery on windows always pending ->
  * Issue on [github](https://github.com/celery/celery/issues/2146) / Thread on [SO](https://stackoverflow.com/a/27358974)
  * Command `celery -A server.tasks worker -E --loglevel debug --pool=solo`

+- When logging out trough the Administration the middleware intercepts the request